ir-engine/architecture-docs/README.md

 ## Documentation generator tool

-This documentation was created using PocketFlow, a codebase analysis tool that:
+The foundation for this documentation was generated using PocketFlow, a codebase analysis tool that:

 1. Analyzes codebases to identify key architectural concepts
-2. Determines relationships between components
+2. Determines relationships and interconnectivity between components
+3. Maps dependencies across the codebase
-3. Creates comprehensive tutorials explaining how the code works
+4. Creates initial tutorial content explaining how the code works

+The final documentation output requires expert curation, review, and modifications to ensure accuracy, clarity, and educational effectiveness.

 ## Getting started with the documentation generator